palket/app/README.md

 - **Smart Contract (on Ethereum):**
   Stores all offers, user profiles, and handles the logic for escrow and states of each trade.
-  Note: Contract ABIs and addresses are stored in ./abis/artifacts/ and ./deployed_addresses.json.

 - **Frontend (React.js):**
   This repository hosts the React-based user interface that allows users to connect their wallet, interact with the contract, and use the XMTP chat.
 It retrieves offer details from the contract, and guides users through offer creation and acceptance flows.